MRCIEU/PHESANT/README.md

 4. reassignments - Any value changes that are needed.
 For example, in data code [100662](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100662), the values
 7 and 6 may be deemed equal (both representing 'never visited by friends/family' so we can set '7=6' to reassign the value 7 to the value 6.
 5. default_value - A default value assigned to all participants with no value for the field, but with a value for field stated in `default_value_related_field` column below.
 This is used where a category is not explicitly stated in the field but instead needs to be determined by looking at whether another field has a value.
-Typically, this occurs where there is no category for `none` in a questionnaire field, because participants were told they did not have to mark `none` but could instead leave it blank
+Typically, this occurs where there is no category for 'none' in a questionnaire field, because participants were told they did not have to mark `none` but could instead leave it blank
 (see for example section 5.3 in the [24 hour diet questionnaire manual](http://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=118240)).
-Hence, we assume that if they completed the questionnaire and have not ticked a value, then the value is `none`.
+Hence, we assume that if they completed the questionnaire and have not ticked a value, then the value is 'none'.
 See default value example below.
 6. default_value_related_field - The field used to determine which participants are assigned the default value.
 All participants with a value in the field stated here, and with no value for a field with this data code, are assigned the default value stated in `default_value`.

 ##### Example of default value

-In the data code information file we specify default_value=0 and default_value_related_field=20080 for data code 100006.
+In the data code information file we specify `default_value=0` and `default_value_related_field=20080` for data code 100006.
 Field [100200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=100200), for example, has data code 100006.
-Therefore all participants with a value for field 20080, but with no value in field 100200, are assigned value 0 for field 100200.
+Therefore all participants with a value for field [20080](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=20080), but with no value in field 100200, are assigned value 0 for field 100200.
-Intuitively, all participants who have answered the 24-hour recall diet questionnaire have a value in field 20080, and of these, we assume that those with no value for field 100200 have opted for `none` implicitly, by not ticking any option.
+Intuitively, all participants who have answered the 24-hour recall diet questionnaire have a value in field 20080, and of these, we assume that those with no value for field 100200 have opted for 'none' implicitly, by not ticking any option.

 #### Variable information file